Procedure for Submitting Academic Appeals (Medical)

 ANATCELL, BIOCHEM, BIOSTATS, CHEMBIO, EPID, EPIDEMIO, MEDBIO, MEDSCIEN, NEURO, MICROIMM, MEDHINFO, PATHOL, PHARM, PHYSIOL, PHYSPHRM)

-Contact: Dr Candace Gibson, Assistant Dean, Basic Medical Sciences Undergraduate Education
+Contact: Dr. Brad Urquhart, Associate Dean, Basic Medical Sciences Undergraduate Education

 A student may appeal the decision of a Dean to the Senate Review Board Academic only if the decision falls within the jurisdiction of SRBA as set out below under APPEALS TO SRBA.
 A Dean's decision which is appealed to SRBA remains in full force and effect unless overturned or modified by SRBA.
 Please consult the university's official policy for more details.